 Top tip

-Mixing the lemon zest in with the sugar really helps bring out that delicious lemon flavor.
+Mixing the lemon zest in with the sugar helps bring out that delicious lemon flavor.
 The easiest way to do this is to massage the lemon zest into the sugar, but you can also use a food processor.

 Recipe